 The HSRT-AD is designed to provide scores for an array of individual reasoning skills and a measure of numeracy as well as an OVERALL score.
 Group and individual metrics are reported.
 The HSRT-AD OVERALL Score targets the strength or weakness of the individual’s skill in making reflective, reasoned judgments about what to believe or what to do.
 Scores are also reported for: Analysis, Inference, Evaluation, Induction, Deduction and Numeracy.

-Like other newer versions of the HSRT, the HSRT-AD reports include a percentile score comparing your test taker to the national sample of two year college students.
+Like the HSRT, the HSRT-AD reports include a percentile score comparing your test taker to the national sample of two year college students.
 Clients find that using these percentiles and the associated qualitative ratings is highly supportive to admitting a strong entry cohort for their programs.

 Tests are available any time any where, whether directly at your site or multiple sites, at test centers or to individual devices.